AND AN ENGLISHMAN CAME TO BILBAOOO!

 After working as an assistant in manufacturing guns, young Fred became a football player for Blackpool in summer 1903 as a right forward.
 Later that same year he would start playing for Blackburn Rovers where he played for 3 seasons.
 After his spell at Blackburn he would also play for Brentford, Queen Park Rangers, and Middlesbrough.
 By 1908 the 25 year old footballer was excelling and as a consequence he earned a call to play for the national team; over the course of his career he would play 5 times for England.
 By 1912 Fred finished his career as a player at Halifax Town and showed keen interest in continuing his professional career as a manager.

-It seems Mr Pentland enjoyed continental Europe because in 1921 he decided to try his luck in Spain coaching Racing de Santander.
+Mr Pentland made the most of the good reputation of English football in continental Europe and by 1921 he tried his luck in Spain coaching Racing de Santander.
 Nevertheless, this tenure was cut short as Athletic knocked on his door and convinced him to manage in Bilbao for 1,000 pesetas a month.
 Athletic Club was accustomed to English managers and got along very well with their new coach.
 This good relationship also translated on the pitch and Athletic won the Cup in 1923 under his tutelage.

-Before Mr Pentland arrived to Bilbao, Athletic had already a British style of playing long balls and lobbies since the team had previously been managed by a few Brits (Mr Burton, Mr Barnes and Mr Shepard).
+Before Mr Pentland arrived to Bilbao, Athletic had already a British style of play since the team had previously been managed by a few British (Mr Burton, Mr Barnes and Mr Shepard).
 However, Mr Pentland surprised everybody when he advocated a strategy that valued possession based on a short passing game.
 Such a philosophy was hard work and it required many hours of training and the Englishman was rather peculiar as he even explained his players the right way to tie their shoelaces.
-Henceforth, Mr Pentland is recognised as being the manager that slowly transitioned the club into professional football practices.
+Due to his demanding style, Mr Pentland is recognised as being the manager that slowly transitioned the club into professional football practices.

 The new way of playing advocated by Mr Pentland was revolutionary in its day.
 Most teams would typically play a 2-3-5 system (yes, 5 forwards!).
 But since possession was a key aspect of his style, Mr Pentland implemented a 2-5-3 system thus giving Athletic a clear edge in midfield.

-Mr Pentland was easy to recognize in Bilbao because he would usually wear a black bowler hat and carry an umbrella.
-Even during matches he would wear his hat and smoke a lovely cigar.
-Despite the formalities it is clear Mr Pentland was a very warm character.
+Mr Pentland was easy to recognize in Bilbao because he would usually wear a black bowler hat, carry an umbrella, and smoke a cigar.
+Even during matches he would wear his hat and smoke.
+Despite the formalities, Mr Pentland was a very warm character friendly with Bilbao citizens.
 And this personality showed in the pitch because when the team would win important matches the players would grab his hat, step on it, and leave it completely flat.
 Surely the high street shops in England were happy with such a good customer who needed many hats!

-After the 1923 campaign Mr Pentland could not manage to agree a contract extension with Athletic and changed clubs.
+After the 1923 campaign Mr Pentland could not manage to agree a contract extension with Athletic and moved on.
 However, Fred stayed in Spain and went on to manage Atletico Madrid and Oviedo.
-Despite this back and forth in 1929 Athletic would hire Mr Pentland again to lead them in their 1st Spanish League tournament.
+Despite this back and forth in 1929 Athletic would hire Mr Pentland again to lead them in their 1st Spanish “La Liga” tournament.

 Sadly, 3 years later, on the 16th March 1962 Frederick Pentland passed away at age 78.
 His legacy still stands today and Athletic fans pay their respect in many ways.
 For instance, Mr Pentland’s family has been invited a few times to visit Bilbao and attend matches in San Mames, while another form of recognition has been naming the official Athletic supporters club in London “MR PENTLAND CLUB”.